No-Bake Berry Icebox Cake

 - Spread a thin layer of Cool Whip in the bottom of a 9x13 pan

-- Layer the graham crackers across the bottom of the pan and breaking them as need to fit.
+- Layer the graham crackers across the bottom of the pan and breaking them as needed to fit.

 - Spread a layer of the pudding mix on top of the graham crackers and then add a layer of blueberries and sliced strawberries.